uventure/uventure.github.io/index.md

 ## Finding an adventure
 uVenture also provides a find adventure page.
 The option to join the adventure will only be available to those who can login to the system with their UH account.
 <img class="ui centered image" src="../images/find.png">
 The idea behind this page is to allow users to see what adventures are out there based on the map UI.
-This page also has a table of all the active adventures which users can filter by the type of adventure or organize the table by alphabetical order.
+This page also has a table of all the active adventures ordered by the newest adventure out there.

 # Installation